 I graduated with my Ph.D. in Counseling Psychology in August of 1998, so I have passed 20 years of post-graduate practice.
 In that time I have had the privilege to work with a number of great organizations and individuals.
 I first worked in an inpatient psychiatric facility for two years as a therapist on a secure, long-term inpatient unit for young adolescents.
 I continued working with children and their families as I established my private practice called Newsom Psychological in the Houston area in 2000.
 In my private practice, I consulted for a variety of organizations including Juvenile Justice, Children’s Protective Services, The Children’s Assessment Center, the Children’s Crisis Care Center and School Districts in the area.
 During that time, I was asked to testify as an expert witness in family court and juvenile court on multiple occasions.
 When your work is subject to the probing of attorneys and is required when making decisions about the most important relationships in our lives, you quickly learn to use those methods that have only the highest level of scientific support.
 After doing this for a while, it becomes obvious that everyone you work with deserves the same level of service.
 So, after Neuropsychology, the standards of Forensic Psychology became another major influence on my practice.

 In 2013, my son had left for college and my wife and I were ready to move back closer to family and friends in Central Texas, so back to Austin we moved.
 I established a private practice where I consulted with a group of educational consultants and with a neurologist providing assessments for both groups.
-After both of them went out of business, I returned my focus to offering assessments and therapy through my private practice instead of consulting through other organizations.
-That changed in 2017 when I was recruited to perform assessments for Spectrum Services.
+After both of them went out of business, I returned my focus to my private practice.
+My private practice remains my main focus, but in 2017, I was recruited to perform assessments for Spectrum Services.
 Spectrum offers a wide range of services for clients with neurodevelopmental disorders and differences including Autism, ADHD, Intellectual disabilities, and executive functioning deficits.
-They are one of the highest rated groups in Texas providing these services and I could not pass up this opportunity.
+They are one of the highest rated groups in Texas providing these services and I could not pass up this opportunity, so I now offer assessments through them as well.

-Assessments for adults include ADD/ADHD, Asperger’s, Learning Disorders, Insomnia, Dementia, Emotional Disorders like Depression, Anxiety, PTSD, Therapy Planning, Career Development.
+Assessments for adults include ADD/ADHD, Asperger’s/Autism, Learning Disorders, Insomnia, Dementia, Emotional Disorders like Depression, Anxiety, PTSD, Therapy Planning, and Career Development.

 Although I am not currently accepting new clients as a therapist, when I do therapy I put my years of experience to use providing practical, evidence-based interventions.
 I enjoy seeing my clients make positive, real changes in their lives that impact the causes of their problems, not just suppress symptoms.
 When clients make changes that are consistent with living up to their values and goals in life, long-lasting benefits will be achieved.